The Hello Bar is a simple notification bar that engages users and communicates a call to action.

 Your post should be as long as you need it to be in order to convey your message.

 We publish posts that vary greatly in length.
-Anything goes—length isn’t a factor, but quality is.
+Anything goes—length isn’t a factor, but the quality is.
 Stick with your own style and voice, and choose a length that sits well with you.

 Editing

 All posts that appear on DeeperBlue.com are edited.
 We rarely edit them heavily, but we will change titles, rework openings or conclusions, or correct grammar and spelling.
+A note here is that we use American English as our primary language on the site so we will change spellings to American English.

 Don’t be offended by this—we’re just trying to make every post we publish as successful as possible.
 We also know what generally works well with the DeeperBlue.com audience.